roobottom/roobottom-2021/source/content/photos/2021-09-11-littlehampton-town-show.md

   alt: Roo posing on a Vespa with many lights and shiny dangly bits

 ---
-We went to the Littlehampton Town Show and Roo got to ride on a Vespa.
+We went to the Littlehampton Town Show and Roo got to ride on a Vespa